ludvigbohlin/ludvigbohlin.github.io/docs/Internal procedures/Workflows/Platform-setup-(import-files,-sources-and-datamodel).md

 In order to create dashboards we need to complete three steps:

 1. Import data to the platform
-2. Create sources that contains data from one or more imported files
+2. Create sources that contain data from one or more imported files
 3. Create a data model based upon the sources
 4. Create dashboards